isabella232/ios-verification-tutorial/readme.md

-# Verify a Phone Number in your iOS App
+# Verify a Phone Number in Your iOS App
 In this tutorial, we are going to explore our Verification SDK for iOS.
-As of writing this, the method we support for iOS is [SMS verification](https://www.sinch.com/products/verification/sms-verification/) and we have written about that in [earlier tutorials](https://www.sinch.com/tutorials/build-two-factor-authentication-system-pt-2/).
-With our Verification SDK you wont need any backend yourself, or you can implement a simple endpoint to receive that a number is verified.
+As of this writing, the method we support for iOS is [SMS verification](https://www.sinch.com/products/verification/sms-verification/), which we wrote about in [earlier tutorials](https://www.sinch.com/tutorials/build-two-factor-authentication-system-pt-2/).
+With our Verification SDK, you won’t need any backend yourself, or you can implement a simple endpoint to receive that a number is verified.

 ## Setup
 I created a start project that contains the framework and a couple of screens you can download [here](https://github.com/sinch/ios-verification-tutorial).
-If you prefer to add it to you app directly here is how you set it up:
+If you prefer to add it to your app directly, here is how you set it up:

 1. [Download the SDK](http://sinch.com/download/)
 2. Add the `SinchVerification.Framework` to your app, OR
-3. Use [cocoapods](http://cocoapods.org) - `pod 'SinchVerification', '0.9-beta1'`
+3. Use [CocoaPods](http://cocoapods.org) - `pod 'SinchVerification', '0.9-beta1'`

 ## Verifying a phone number
-First of all we need to collect the users phone number as we do in the starter project "EnterPhonenumberViewController" and request to send an SMS to that number.
-Open the **EnterPhonenumberViewController.m**, and find the **requestCode** method.
+First off, we need to collect the user’s phone number as we do in the starter project "EnterPhonenumberViewController" and request to send an SMS to that number.
+Open the **EnterPhonenumberViewController.m** and find the **requestCode** method.
 Then find the row `[self performSegueWithIdentifier:@"verifyCodeSeg" sender:nil];` and replace it with this code:

 *EnterPhonenumberViewController.m*